 Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 Every seasoned backpacker has a story about how they learned things the hard way, and many of us wish we had gotten some extra backpacking advice before our first trip.
-Those moments when you realize that your bag weighs too much, and you have more miles than daylight left really stick out as growing pains in your backpacking career.
+Those moments when you realize that your pack weighs too much or you have more miles than daylight left really stick out as growing pains in your backpacking career.

 However, as a beginner backpacker, you don’t need to make the same mistakes as those who have come before you.
 If you’re looking for a true beginners guide to backpacking, let’s dive in to the most common mistakes beginner backpackers make and what you can do to avoid them.